 Ņemiet vērā, ka jaunumi, raksti un notikumu apraksti var būt pieejami tikai angļu, franču un/vai vācu valodā.

 An adequate balance between skills and job needs depends on the provision of quality education and training, as well as adequate information on the current demand for skills.
-The aim of this Peer Review is to present how the Polish authorities monitor skill needs in the labour market in order to reduce skill mismatches.
+The aim of this Peer Review was to present how the Polish authorities monitor skill needs in the labour market in order to reduce skill mismatches.

 This Peer Review presented the Irish methods for forecasting skills.
 It addressed the techniques used in different countries to generate estimates on future demand for skills and the advantages and disadvantages of different approaches to facilitate improvements in practices at the EU and national level.